metaclass-nl/switch-language-example-globalize/README.md

 See `package.json` to understand the actual shell command that is used.
 1. Point your browser at `./build/index.html` to run the application using the generated production files.
-Edit this file to display the application using a different locale (source code has instructions).
+Edit this file to display the application using a different initial locale (source code has instructions).
+Change App const initialLocale accordingly.

 ### Limitations

-- Uses webpack-dev-server for development, which has a security issues. **Keep 'npm start' behind a firewall that only allows local access from the same machine!**
+- Uses webpack-dev-server for development, which has a security issue. **Keep 'npm start' behind a firewall that only allows local access from the same machine!**
 - Globalize Webpack Plugin requires formatter and parser formats to be literal expressions.
   Using variables will result in compile time errors.